-Have you noticed people walking quickly, using their arms and getting an intense walking workout?
-They may be power walking.
+Power walking is a fast style of walking that uses exaggerated arm movements to move faster and burn more calories than regular walking.
 Power walking is a great way to make your walks more intense while remaining lower impact than jogging.
 You’ll also engage more of your body and doesn’t require a gym membership or fancy gear.
 Best of all, you don’t need to be an athlete.
 You only need comfortable attire, appropriate walking shoes, and a love for the outdoors.

 Walking more quickly, using your arms and tightening your core can give you additional benefits over regular walking.
 There are many myths and misconceptions about power walking, however, so it’s important to use proper form and posture and power walk the right way.
 We’ll show how to power walk, use your arms and tighten your core plus how you can get started power waking today.

 What is power walking?